Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal: Common envelope treatment

 where $G$ is the gravitational constant.
 Because the ejection of the envelope may not be complete, an efficiency factor, $\alpha_{CE}$, is introduced.
 Thus

 gives the fraction of the orbital energy that is transferred to the envelope.

-Most CE evolution models use $\alpha_{CE} = 1$ \citep{Willems2002, Pfahl2003} and this is the value that we also use in our modeling.
+Most CE evolution models use $\alpha_{CE} = 1$ \cite{Willems2002, Pfahl2003} and this is the value that we also use in our modeling.
 However, there is a lot of uncertainty in this value \cite[e.g.][]{Tutukov1996} due to the CE evolutionary phase being poorly understood, mostly because it happens on dynamical time scales and therefore there are no observations that can be used to constrain the physical parameters that dominate the CE evolution.
 The parameter $\lambda$ is of the order of unity and depends on the stellar density distribution.
-We have used the BSE prescription for $\lambda$ calculated with the Cambridge STARS code \citep{Eggleton1971, Pols1995} and assumed that half of the envelope's internal energy aids its ejection.
-This setup is very similar to ``Model 2'' of \citet{Ruiter2019}.
+We have used the BSE prescription for $\lambda$ calculated with the Cambridge STARS code \cite{Eggleton1971, Pols1995} and assumed that half of the envelope's internal energy aids its ejection.
+This setup is very similar to ``Model 2'' of ref.~\cite{Ruiter2019} and it results in the product $\alpha_{CE} \lambda$ varying by $\lesssim$ one order of magnitude depending on binary parameters.
+Note that in their ``Model 1'', ref.~\cite{Ruiter2019} also explored a ``classical'' CE prescription for which the product is held constant: $\alpha_{CE} \lambda = 1$.
+Overall, while these different treatments of the CE phase led to differences in the relative importance of various, individual channels to the production of AIC events, the overall AIC rate was similar for Models 1 and 2 (to within $\sim$30\%; see section 3.2 of ref.~\cite{Ruiter2019}).